Transfering, please wait ..

 2. the fuel tank of the vehicle, machine or other apparatus has never contained any fuel, or the fuel tank has been flushed and purged of vapours and adequate measures taken to nullify the hazard; and

-3. the entire fuel system of the engine has no free liquid and all fuel lines are sealed or capped or securely connected to the engine and vehicle, machinery or apparatus.
+4. the entire fuel system of the engine has no free liquid that is subject to the IATA DGR and all fuel lines are sealed or capped or securely connected to the engine and vehicle, machinery or apparatus.

 (b) for flammable gas powered internal combustion or fuel cell engines: